Magee - Murray

 William is commemorated on the Thiepval Memorial, Somme and in Kells Presbyterian Church.

-30621 Private Charles, 3rd Canterbury Regiment, NZEF was killed in action on the 18th
+30621 Private Charles (Joseph), 3rd Canterbury Regiment, NZEF was killed in action on the 18th

 October 1917.
 He was born on the 21 September 1891 at Kilnacolpagh, Racavan, the son of Felix McKeown and Late Mary McAllister (also McCallister), later of 18 Herbert Street, Carnlough.
 The couple, Felix (20) and Mary (30) and both of McKeownstown, probably a clachan, married in Braid RC Chapel on the 23 October 1890.